Towards Adversarial-Resilient Deep Neural Networks for False Data Injection Attack Detection in Power Grids: Related Work

 \subsection{FDIA Detection}

-FDIA was firstly proposed by Liu \etal in 2009 \cite{liu2009false}, their work showed that if an attacker can compromise a certain number of sensor measurements and have the knowledge of the \textbf{H} matrix, she/he can always generate a false data vector that can bypass the residual-based bad data detection scheme that was integrated with state estimation.
-After that, \cite{rahman2012false} loosed the attack constraints and claimed that the attacker can launch FDIA even with incomplete information of \textbf{H}.
-Another variant is the blind FDIA presented by Yu and Chin \cite{yu2015blind} who utilized principal component analysis (PCA) to generate an estimated PCA matrix.

-Since FDIA is considered as a serious threat to power system security, many following studies and countermeasures are proposed. \cite{jiongcong2016impact} analyzed the impact of FDIA with static security assessment and claimed that FIDA can deceive the operator to make wrong actions, such as load shedding.
+Since FDIA is considered as a serious threat to power system security, many studies and countermeasures are proposed. \cite{jiongcong2016impact} analyzed the impact of FDIA with static security assessment and claimed that FDIA can deceive the operator to make wrong actions, such as load shedding.
 Khalaf \etal studied and evaluated FDIA under wide area protection settings and showed that the FDIA can affect the grids' operation and stability \cite{8585954}.
-FDIA requires the attacker to compromise a certain number of measurements.
-If enough measurements are well-prevented, the system will be guaranteed to be secure from FDIA, as demonstrated in \cite{bobba2010detecting}.
 Bi and Zhang utilized graph theory to locate the meters to be protected \cite{bi2014graphical}.
 Some studies took advantage of new hardware devices, such as PMUs.
 The PMUs' measurements are synchronized to GPS signals and will increase the barrier for FDIA attacks. \cite{kim2011strategic} and \cite{chen2006placement} investigated the placement strategies of PMUs.